 Literary history.
 Luxury.
 Ghosts.
-I’m sure you’re thinking that these are three things that have absolutely nothing to do with each other but, you’d be wrong.
+I’m sure you’re thinking that these are three things that have absolutely nothing to do with each other but after our stay at the Shelbourne Hotel in Dublin, I’d say you’d be wrong.

 My boyfriend and I had the opportunity to stay at the Shelbourne Hotel in Dublin a few months ago and those three qualities were what drew me to staying there.